aurora-opensource/au/docs/install.md

 # Installation

-au can be installed in multiple ways.
+Au can be installed in multiple ways.
 First, we'll help you decide which one is right for you.
 Then, we'll provide full instructions for each option.

 Broadly, you can either do a "full install" of the library, or you can package it into a single